pauldedwards/jekyll-now/about.md

 Having successfully launched BT Sport I spent some time consulting at the Telegraph Media Group and various sporting organisations before moving to Equal Experts.

 You can contact me [here](/link) or view my [Linkedin profile](http://uk.linkedin.com/in/pauldedwards).

+This site is built using [Jekyll](https://jekyllrb.com/) on Github Pages